 Research and Teaching Laboratory Facilities

-Archaeology has several laboratories on the second and third floors of the Stone Science and CAS buildings.
+Archaeology has several laboratories on the second and third floor of the Stone Science and CAS building.
 These facilities are available for student use when appropriate; anyone wishing to use a lab space should contact Michael Hamilton, our Laboratory Coordinator.

 General rules for laboratory use:

 - No food or drink should be consumed or stored in any of the laboratories.

 - No equipment or supplies should be removed from any laboratory without the permission of the professor in charge or Michael Hamilton.

 - Research materials, artifacts, plant remains or the like that are on a table or counter should not be disturbed or moved without first contacting the person in charge of that material.

 - Only authorized personnel are allowed in the laboratories.
 The labs are not to be used as meeting places, lounges, or lunchrooms.